The IRS Sent Coronavirus Relief Payments To Dead People

 The IRS did not answer questions about the payments, but the scope of the problem has the potential to be vast.
 The CDC estimates that 2.8 million Americans died in 2018, for example.
 And there are signs that people who died more than two years ago have received payments.

-Karen McClure, of Fort Collins, Colo., says her mother passed away in January of 2018.
-But in April of this year her late mother's bank account received a payment of $1,200.
+Karen McClure, of Fort Collins, Colo., says her mother passed away in January 2018.
+But in April of this year, her late mother's bank account received a payment of $1,200.

 McClure said she reached out to her local congressman but hasn't heard back.

-Note: A previous version of this story misspelled Frank Dajka's name as Dika.